Maldon: Early and medieval history

-According to the Domesday Book there were 54 households and an estimated 180 townsmen in 1086.
+According to the Domesday Book of 1086, there were 54 households and an estimated 180 townsmen in 1086.
 The town still had the mint and supplied a warhorse and warship for the king's service in return for its privileges of self-government.
 The town was awarded a charter by Henry II in 1171, stating the rights of the town as well as defining its borders and detailing its duty to provide a ship for the monarch "when necessary".
 The town's All Saints' Church, unique in England in having a triangular tower, dates from around this period.
 While the precise building date is unknown, the church existed by 1180, the date of the foundation of nearby Beeleigh Abbey.
 A Charter of Richard I of December 1189 confirms "certain grants to Beeleigh Abbey, including the Church of Blessed Peter in Maldon and the Church of All Saints' in the same town".
 St Mary's Church, on the Hythe Quay has a grade I listed Norman nave from 1130, though evidence exists of an earlier church on the site from at least a hundred years before.
+The hotel and public house now called The Blue Boar Hotel dates back to the latter half of the 14th century, having been built by the de Veres family headed by the Earl of Oxford and used as an occasional residence supplementary to their main seat, Hedingham Castle.
 Meanwhile, Maldon Moot Hall dates back to around 1420.